KollatzThomas/2017_Jerusalem_WCJS/README.md

-### 07.06.2017 | XVII.
-Tagung der DGAVL in Bochum 06.–09.06.2017 Bern
+### 09.08.2017 | 17th World Congress of Jewish Studies
+### \#810: Linked Open Data in Jewish Studies

-# Visualisieren, Annotieren
+# Sharing Data

-## DARIAH Webservices
+## The case of Jewish Funerary Inscriptions Databases

-This repository contains all code, illustrations and images for the workshop given at DGAVL in Bochum on 06.–09.06.2017.
+This repository contains all code, illustrations and images for the lecture given at WCJS in Jerusalem 2017

-The slides are online at https://kollatzthomas.github.io/2017_Visualisieren_Annotieren_Bochum
+The slides are online at https://kollatzthomas.github.io/2017_Jerusalem_WCJS

 Released under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/), Thomas Kollatz